 With so much hype surrounding press-on nails, everyone is looking for tips from the pros.

-How do you put them on correctly?
-How do you get them to last longer?
-What is the best way to remove them, and can you use them again?
+How do you put artificial nails on correctly?
+How do you get false nails to last longer?
+What is the best way to remove them, and can you use them for your mani again?

-There are all legitimate questions, but there’s one subtopic that seems to be avoided more often than not - glue.
+There are all legitimate questions, but there’s one subtopic that seems to be avoided more often than not when talking about the perfect nails - glue.

 We know, it’s not the most exciting part of the press-on nail revolution, but we have to address it at some point.
-Do we need glue to apply our fake nails, or is there an alternative?
+Do we need glue, homemade glue, or super glue to apply our fake nails, or is there an alternative?

-Today we’re looking at the role that glue plays in the world of press-on nails and offering you some ways to put them on without using glue at all.
+Today we’re looking at the role that glue plays in the world of press-on nails and offering you some press-on nail tips to put them on without using glue at all.

 Why Glue in the First Place?

 While press-on nails are less expensive than going to a nail salon for a full treatment, we do spend good money on kits, and we want to make our investments worthwhile.

 For this reason, we tend to use nail glue as a perfectly normal step in the press-on application process.
 More often than not, it’s part of the instructions on the kit, and we don’t second-guess.

 The advantages of nail glue are many!
 First of all, it’s super easy to use, even on your first time.
 Just a little brush is all you need to make sure the nails press on properly, and after about 30 seconds of downward pressure, you’ve achieved a major style upgrade through gluing.